microsoft/CCF/doc/audit/builtin_maps.rst

 **Key** Sentinel value 0, represented as a little-endian 64-bit unsigned integer.

-**Value** Raw COSE Sign1 message as byte string with root as a detached payload.
+**Value** Raw COSE Sign1 message as byte string with Merkle tree root as a detached payload.

 ``recovery_shares``
 ~~~~~~~~~~~~~~~~~~~